 • Collaboration: OTs work closely with teachers, parents, and other professionals to implement strategies that support students' learning.
 This collaborative approach ensures that interventions are integrated into the classroom environment.

-• Skill Development: OTs focus on things like hand coordination, sensory processing, and planning skills.
-These are key for activities such as writing, using classroom tools, and joining group projects.
+• Skill Development: OTs in the schools focus on the development of eye/hand coordination, sensory processing, organization and planning skills (executive functioning).
+These are key for activities such as writing/communicating, using classroom tools, and joining group projects.
+They may also address self-care skills necessary for success in a school setting, such as eating, dressing, playing, grooming and hygiene.